rocket-boots/Actioneer/README.md

 ## To Do

-- [ ] Merge some of this functionality into actioneer https://github.com/deathraygames/turto-virtual-pet/blob/master/ld46/scripts/Input.js
 - [ ] Handle more keys
 - [ ] Incorporate into rote js
+- [ ] Merge some/all of the Input.js file (from https://github.com/deathraygames/turto-virtual-pet/blob/master/ld46/scripts/Input.js) into the main code and remove